MaheswarreddyPalugulla/Delhi-Metro-Path-Finder/README.md

  - Graphviz (for Creating Graph image or pdf using .dot file)

  ## 🔰 About
- - MetroWay is an application meant for users, It helps you find & visualize the Shortest Path between Delhi Metro Stations, it uses Graph Data Structure &     Dijkstra's Algorithm.
+ - The Aim of this project is to find & visualize the Shortest Path between Delhi Metro Stations, it uses Graph Data Structure & Dijkstra's Algorithm.

  ## 🌟 Features
  - Find and Show the Shortest Distance between any 2 stations